- To improve the care and outcomes for women with diabetes in pregnancy and their babies.

 A better understanding of antenatal and birth outcomes, as well as of challenges concerning antenatal and post-partum care in the setting of diabetes in pregnancy may contribute to informing design of policy, practice and future interventions.

-The NT Diabetes in Pregnancy Clinical Register and the FNQ Diabetes in Pregnancy Clinical Register are initiatives of the NT & FNQ DIP Partnership and can be accessed through the project website here.
+The Northern Territory (NT) Diabetes in Pregnancy Clinical Register and the Far North Queensland (FNQ) Diabetes in Pregnancy Clinical Register are initiatives of the NT & FNQ DIP Partnership and can be accessed through the project website here.

 The NT Diabetes in Pregnancy Partnership Project is a longitudinal study, which commenced in 2012.
-The FNQ Diabetes in Pregnancy Partnership Project commenced in April 2016 and is due for completion in December 2020.
+The FNQ Diabetes in Pregnancy Partnership Project commenced in April 2016 and is currently operating.

 Further information for participants can be found here.